plainionist/plainionist.github.io/_posts/2018-01-13-Blogging-with-Jekyll-Legal-Privacy.md

 ---
 layout: post
 title: Blogging with Jekyll - Legal and privacy
+description: Legal and privacy aspects are important also to a plainionistic programmer.
 tags: [jekyll, blogging]
 series: "Blogging with Jekyll"
 excerpt_separator: <!--more-->